HIPAA Compliance for Solo Therapists in New York City, New York — 2026 Guide

 New York therapists face the NY SHIELD Act in addition to HIPAA, with stricter breach notification rules.

-What is the average HIPAA fine in New York?
+What is the average HIPAA fine for therapy practices in New York?

 The average HIPAA fine for therapy practices in New York is $52,000.
 NYC OCR office is one of the most active in the country.